-- Online application with essay and application fee (www.worcester.edu/apply) - Bachelor's degree in political science, urban studies, criminal justice, economics, management or related field with a minimum GPA of 2.75. - Two letters of recommendation from a professional or academic source. - · Official GRE, GMAT or MAT scores. - Prerequisite courses: Introductory courses in Microeconomics and Macroeconomics, Political Science and Statistics. - Students may take up to six (6) credits before matriculation.
+- Online application with essay and application fee (www.worcester.edu/apply) - · Bachelor's degree in political science, urban studies, criminal justice, economics, management or related field with a minimum GPA of 2.75. - Two letters of recommendation from a professional or academic source. - · Prerequisite courses: Introductory courses in Microeconomics and Macroeconomics, Political Science and Statistics. - · Students may take up to six (6) credits before matriculation.